hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/network-conversation-heatmap.png)

 # [13: Creditcard Generator](#13-creditcard-generator)
 Generate Mastercard/Visa creditcard numbers.
-Useful when dummy creditcard numbers are needed for testing purpose ONLY.
+Useful when dummy creditcard numbers are needed for **Testing purpose ONLY**.
 They are useless without the valid owner name, an expiration date and a valid CVV code.
-Therefore they CAN NOT be used for REAL transactions.
+Therefore they **CAN NOT** be used for **REAL** transactions.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/creditcards.png)